 When a couple divorces, determining whether alimony or spousal support should be paid, how much it will be, and how long it will be paid for can be a very contentious matter.
 But what is spousal support?
-Spousal support, commonly known as alimony, is commonly based on a variety of factors, such as the length of the marriage, the earning capacity of the spouses, and the division of assets upon divorce.
+Commonly known as alimony, spousal support is usually based on a variety of factors, such as the length of the marriage, the earning capacity of the spouses, and the division of assets upon divorce.
 The two main types of alimony/spousal support ordered by family law judges are time-limited (also knowns as “rehabilitative”), and permanent (also known as “lifetime” or “indefinite”).

 Consider contacting a Fairfield County alimony/spousal support lawyer with questions about an alimony issue you are having.
 Perhaps you are divorcing and would like help obtaining alimony, or need assistance either modifying or enforcing an existing spousal support order.
 Alternatively, you may wish to speak with a family law attorney if your current alimony payments are unjust or you believe you should not be paying them at all, especially if changes in circumstances since the divorce have occurred.

 There are three main components to be considered in most alimony/spousal support cases: (a) amount; (b) duration; (c) future modifiability.
 Put another way, the three questions to be discussed with your Fairfield County attorney are these: (a) how much alimony will be paid; (b) how long will the alimony be paid for; (c) can the alimony be modified in the future as circumstances change?